How to buy prom decorations wholesale

 5 Ways to Save Money on Formal Clothing

 Looking for Cheap Prom Decorations

-I am helping with my daughter's Sophomore Tea, which is similar to a prom, with the decorations.
+I am helping with with the decorations for my daughter's Sophomore Tea, which is similar to a prom.
 We have a catalogue from a company that specializes in this area.
 The classes' selection from this company is going to cost them $1,000.
 I find that to be an exorbitant price to pay for balloons, metallic cutouts etc. is there any place you or readers to can direct me to find cheaper decorations or directions for making them.

 Use Vo-Tech for Cheap Prom Decorations

 Try your local vocational-technical school.
 Ours has a floral department and they do it all, from planning to set and clean up, as a learning experience.
 Most do the balloons as well as floral arrangements.
 Can't beat the price as they get the supplies wholesale, and buy in larger bulk than you will.
 This is also the hot tip for weddings and such.
 The work is supervised, so it looks good.
 My other suggestion is to ask the local florist if they can order the supplies (getting wholesale prices).
 Some might be willing to be a sponsor, nice tax write off for them, possibly cutting costs for you.